ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-1.md

 We are using the [`microservice-pipelines`](https://github.com/kcrane3576/microservice-pipelines) github repository.
 This repository will be used to store our `seed` code.
 In Part 2 of this series, we will include our Shared Library code in the repository.

   1. Inside of the `microservice-pipelines` repository, we have created a directory `dsl` with `seed.groovy` inside.
+      * [`microservice-pipelines/dsl/seed.groovy`](https://github.com/kcrane3576/microservice-pipelines/blob/master/dsl/seed.groovy)
   2. Below are the contents of `seed.groovy`.
-      * We create a simple Freestyle Job and use the `String Param` named `jobName` from `seedJob` to name our Freestyle job
+      * We create a simple Freestyle Job and use the `String Param` named `jobName` from `seedJob` to name our Freestyle job.
-      * [`microservice-pipelines/dsl/seed.groovy`](https://github.com/kcrane3576/microservice-pipelines/blob/master/dsl/seed.groovy)
    ```groovy
 job(jobName) {
     description("A simple Freestyle Job created from seed.groovy")